When someone asks how much money they should save each month, I throw them a curveball reply:

 Most people opt for a combination of those four choices.
 You might decide you'd be happy buying a $7,000 car, which will require only $116 per month.
 You cut your $50 cable bill and pick up a babysitting gig one night per month, and voila — now you're on-track to pay cash for your next car.

 Did you want a simpler answer?
 No problem.
-Here's a final rule of thumb: at least 20% of your income should go towards savings.
-More is fine; less is not advised.
+Here's a final rule of thumb you can consider: at least 20% of your income should go towards savings.
+More is fine; less may mean saving longer.